OfirHaim14/dependency_parser/README.md

 Then, for all the pair of words from the sentence we pass their output from the LSTM to a multi perceptron unit to get the weight of the edge beetween the first word to the second.
 The MLP unit return the weights in a n*n matrix which is given as input to Chu-Liu-Edmonds algorithem implementation that gives the MST that is translated to the dependecy.
 # Model Architecture
 Our model is has five parts:
-The word embedding: Implemnted Word2Vec model that was train on the t
+The word embedding: Implemnted Word2Vec model that was train on the train data words.
+The vector embedding size is 200.
+The pos embedding: Implemnted Word2Vec model that was train on the train data pos.
+The vector embedding size is 40.
+LSTM: Bidirectional LSTM with 2 layers.
+The input size is the size of the word and pos embedding togther which is 240.
+The hidden size is 300 and the output is 2*300=600 because the output is given for two words.
+MLP: